-(resembling a consulting project), students need to draw on their business and generalist knowledge to provide competitive insight into the state of the analysed issue.
+CG4 reinforced Complex problem solving is a key part of the course, as the problems consider cross business disciplines.
+In their assignment (resembling a consulting project), students need to draw on their business and generalist knowledge to provide competitive insight into the state of the analysed issue.
 CG5 reinforced As part of the course, students need to analyse empirical and vague data of various sources in an efficient and effective manner while communicating the results in a management-oriented fashion.
 CG6 reinforced Students will develop hypotheses to guide their research and analysis methods.
 Based on hypotheses formulation they learn how to evaluate different methodological approaches and select the appropriate ones.
-Content/ indicative syllabus Digital Business Strategy, Digital Business Models, Digital Innovation and Digital Transformation as the execution of the digital strategy Structuring techniques - how to systematically and quickly get from the symptom to the core problem Analysis techniques - how data becomes information and information becomes decisions Presentation techniques - how to convey structures and analysis in a concise and convincing manner Teaching and learning methods This module will draw on a number of teaching and learning methods including: • Interactive lectures Breakout exercises Comprehensive consulting case in group work Miscellaneous Indicative reading list Ross, J. W.; Beath, C. M.; Mocker, M., 2019: Designed for Digital: How to Architect Your Business for Sustained Success.
-MIT Press.
-Andler, N. (2016): Tools for Project Management, Workshops and Consulting: A Must-Have Compendium of Essential Tools and Techniques.
-Wickham, L. & Wilcock, J. (2020): Management Consulting: Delivering an Effective Project.
+Content/ indicative syllabus Fundamentals consulting - industry structure, industry dynamics, business models, and current trends , Structuring techniques - how to systematically and quickly get from the symptom to the core problem Analysis techniques - how data becomes information and information becomes decisions Presentation techniques - how to convey structures and analysis in a concise and convincing manner Teaching and learning methods This module will draw on a number of teaching and learning methods including: Interactive lectures Breakout exercises Comprehensive consulting case in group work Miscellaneous Indicative reading list Andler, N. (2016): Tools for Project Management, Workshops and Consulting: A Must-Have Compendium of Essential Tools and Techniques.
+Wickham, L. &amp; Wilcock, J. (2020): Management Consulting: Delivering an Effective Project.
 Minto, B. (2021): The Pyramid Principle: Logic in Writing and Thinking.
 Zelazny, G. (2006): The Complete say it with Charts Toolkit.